JeffreySarnoff/RollingFunctions.jl/docs/src/index.md

 #### Use a single, shared padding value

 - rolling(function, data, window_span; padding = missing)
 - this will fill the initial result values with the padding value
   - pads these values(result[1], .., result[pad_nindices])

 - rolling(function, data, window_span; padding = missing, padlast = true)
 - this will fill the final result values with the padding value
   - pads these values(result[n-pad_nindices+1], .., result[n])

-#### Pad with a vector of values with length matching the extra indicies ( ℛᴼ)
+#### Pad with a vector of values with length matching the extra indicies (  𝑅ᴼ)

 - this fills the extra indices with values obtained bycopying

 #### Use an empty vector

-- this fills the extra indices with values obtained   by trimming
+- this fills the extra indices with values obtained bytrimming

 - trimming evaluates the window function over available data
   - trimmed window spans are less than the specified window_span

 #### Use a vector of𝓃 padding values

-- where1 <= 𝓃 <  ℛᴼ.
+- where1 <= 𝓃 <   𝑅ᴼ.

 - this first pads then trims to assign the extra indices
   - the first𝓃 indices of the result will match this vector
-  - the next ℛᴼ - 𝓃 indices of the result will be trimmed
+  - the next  𝑅ᴼ - 𝓃 indices of the result will be trimmed
   - the remaining indices get the rolled results.